JoaquinGodoy97/movie-app-flask/README.md

 ## Purpose

-The movie App runs to provide a user-friendly platform for cinema lovers to explore and save list of movies.
+The movie App provides a user-friendly platform for cinema lovers to explore and save list of movies.
 The main idea is to keep track of your all-time discoveries.

 ## Responsabilidades